celestiaorg/celestia-node/docs/adr/adr-006-befp.md

 In addition, `das.Daser`:

-1. Generates a MerkleProofs for respective verified shares
+1. Generates a MerkleProofs for respective verified shares from [nmt](https://github.com/celestiaorg/nmt/blob/master/nmt.go) tree
 2. Creates a BEFP
 3. Broadcasts it(BEFP) to light nodes via separate sub-service.